0

 4. Eat Shrimp Saganaki in the South

-Ahh, the first time I had shrimp saganaki was with my good friend Sam who has been living in Albania.
+Ahh, the first time I had shrimp saganaki was with my friend Sam who has been living in Albania.
 (Without her I would have never tried it!).
 Although shrimp saganaki is traditionally Greek, it’s served all over southern Albania in Saranda and Ksamil.
 Shrimp saganaki is typically made with shrimp, feta, and tomato sauce.

 I suggest trying this dish at Paradise in Saranda and Beach Bar Restaurant Korali in Ksamil.